MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 ### A. Collect Amazon Elastic Compute Cloud (Amazon EC2) logs in Azure Monitor

-The Azure Connected Machine agent installed on your Amazon EC2 VMs enables you to monitor your AWS resources as if they are Azure resources.
+The Azure Connected Machine agent installed on your Amazon EC2 VMs enables you to monitor your AWS resources as if they're Azure resources.
 For example, you can use Azure policies to govern and manage updates to your Amazon EC2 VMs.

 The [Azure Monitor Agent](/azure/azure-monitor/agents/agents-overview) (AMA) installed on your Amazon EC2 VMs collects monitoring data and delivers it to Azure Monitor.
 These logs become input for Microsoft Sentinel and Defender for Cloud.